SvenvG0/DEVNET_EN2_GRSNW/Lab5/Lab5_1.md

 - Password: `<token>`

 >[!Warning]
->: If, after entering your username and password, you get a fatal error stating repository is not found, you most likely submitted an incorrect URL.
+>If, after entering your username and password, you get a fatal error stating repository is not found, you most likely submitted an incorrect URL.
 You will need to reverse your git add command with the git remote rm origin command.